School 21 – a state school that does things differently

 Dr Nicola Mason (Headteacher), Henry Ward (Head of Science), and Dara, a year 9 student, led a discussion about their journey and experiences whilst working and learning in this innovative school.

 - With its curriculum that explicitly values the “head, heart and hand”, a commitment to restorative justice, and a passion for beautiful work and project-based-learning, School 21 sets out to ‘empower young people to take on the world’.

 - Set up in 2012, School 21 was widely heralded as an inspirational story of success – proof that it was possible to both provide a deep, rounded and holistic education as well as secure the qualifications necessary for success in the current system.

 The Society intends that this energising event will be part of a longer conversation about designing an education system that better reflects the whole – both the whole person and the whole of society.
-We hope you will join us both for this event and as part of our growing community as we learn together.
+We hope you will take part in our growing community as we learn together.
+Contact us here.